by Clay Cohen, Media Power Youth Summer Intern

 As a fourth-grade teacher working with nine and ten-year-olds, I know how much media is a part of young students’ lives.
 Kids see media messages in books, on TV, on the radio, and in advertisements.
 However, in schools, we don’t often explicitly teach students how to ask questions about media and the sources of information they are consuming and ultimately trusting.
 When I found out about Media Power Youth’s new curriculum, Media Literacy for Safe & Healthy Choices, I loved the way it facilitated conversations about media and health and how the lessons allow students to ask questions and analyze information provided to them.
 KEEP READING

-Media Power Youth is a youth-development organization that inspires young people to engage with media in thoughtful and constructive ways that support their physical and mental well-being.
+Media Power Youth is a youth-development organization that inspires young people to engage with media in thoughtful and creative ways that support their physical and mental well-being.
 We offer rich learning experiences on media and technology that help students, teachers, and communities build media literacy skills and use media responsibly to advocate for the causes and people that matter most.
-Through our youth advisory board, the Youth Media Squad, we partner with teens to gain insight into our programs and current issues facing young people while also giving students new skill sets and growth opportunities.
-We are looking to expand our board for the 2022/2023 term!
+Through our youth advisory board, the Youth Media Squad, we partner with teens to create new youth programs that address the current issues facing young people.
+Members also have opportunities to build new media creation and advocacy skills.
+We are now accepting applications through April 17th.
 KEEP READING

 By Katrina Grella